akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 @ref[Artery TCP](../remoting-artery.md) is now the default remoting implementation.
 Classic remoting has been deprecated and will be removed in `2.7.0`.

+## Akka now uses Fork Join Pool from JDK

+Previously, Akka contained a shaded copy of the ForkJoinPool.
+In benchmarks, we could not find significant benefits of keeping our own copy, so from Akka 2.6 on, the default FJP from the JDK will be used.
+The Akka FJP copy was removed.

 <a id="classic-to-artery"></a>
 ### Migrating from classic remoting to Artery